WuTheFWasThat/vimflowy/docs/storage/SQLite.md

 Under the `Server` form field, you'll want to enter an address to connect to.
 It should be `ws://localhost:3000`, if you ran locally, and something like `wss://yourwebsite.com:3000`, or `wss://54.0.0.1:3000` otherwise.
 Under `Password`, enter a password if you configured one.
+Under the `Document` form field, you can optionally enter the name of the document.

 Then hit `Load Data Settings`.
 This should refresh the page automatically.